Working with his affiliate practice, FitMed Partners,

 Bright McConnell, III, MD

 Charleston Sports Medicine’s founding physician, Bright McConnell, III, MD, is board-certified in orthopedic surgery and specializes in sports and regenerative medicine.
-He uses the latest treatments and technologies including minimally invasive procedures and surgical solutions to treat general orthopedic, sports injuries, and degenerative disease.
+He uses the latest treatments and technologies including minimally invasive procedures and surgical solutions to treat general orthopedic, sports injuries and degenerative diseases.
 He specializes in the treatment of knee and shoulder disorders.
 Dr. McConnell is also certified as a clinical densitometrist in the diagnosis and treatment of osteoporosis.
 A long-standing proponent of orthobiologics, his Daniel Island-based practice is the orthopedic regenerative medicine leader in this area.

 Dr. McConnell received his Doctor of Medicine degree from the Medical College of Georgia, followed by a surgical internship and orthopedic surgery residency at the University of Florida.
 As a senior resident, he completed a Travelling Resident Program in Europe, studying orthopedic medicine in the Netherlands, Italy, and Switzerland.